Derek Gladwin

 Futures Literacy (2020-21)

-Pilot project undertaking an inquiry into the role of futures literacies in education.
+Pilot project undertaking an inquiry into the role of futures literacies in society.

 Funding: SSHRC Explore Grant (PI)